Seb-geospatial/BlenderMapDEM/README.md

 <br/>

 ### 💡 Usage Tips <a name = "tips"></a>
+For convenience, it is recommended to use `renderDEM_subprocess()` over `renderDEM()` for the simple matter that it can open Blender and generate a rendered hillshade map all from within the same python script that fetched the data, allowing the entire workflow to exist within 1 file.
+There is no functional difference between the two, the option is just given to the user in case they may want to run `renderDEM()` from within the Blender GUI and tweak settings or just better understand how the function is working within Blender.

-For `renderDEM()`, It is recommended to start with **very** conservative quality settings (arguments of `resolution_scale` and `samples`) so that you are able to quickly perform many test renders while you fine-tune the stylistic arguments before your final high-quality render.
+For `renderDEM()` or `renderDEM_subprocess()`, It is recommended to start with **very** conservative quality settings (arguments of `resolution_scale` and `samples`) so that you are able to quickly perform many test renders while you fine-tune the stylistic arguments before your final high-quality render.
 This is because different input maps may have better readability with certain scale exaggerations, colors, shadows, etc. and rendering a high-quality map every time to tweak these parameters would require an unnecessary amount of time and resources.

 Use [latlong.net](https://www.latlong.net/) to help you find the north, south, east, and west bounds of your chosen area to use with the `fetchDEM()` function.